appvia/tako/docs/reference/config-params.md

 ### workload.livenessProbe.timeout

 Defines the timeout for the liveness probe for the workload.
-See official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command).
-Kev will attempt to infer the timeout value from the information specified in the compose file.
+See the official K8s [documentation](https://kubernetes.io/docs/tasks/configure-pod-container/configure-liveness-readiness-startup-probes/#define-a-liveness-command).

-Kev uses the following heuristics to derive that information for each service:
+The following rules are used to derive that information for each service:

 If compose file(s) specifies the `healthcheck.timeout` attribute key in a service config it will use its value.
 Otherwise, it'll default to `10s` (10 seconds).